deanwest1/blue-ocean-gql-demo/README.md

 If you're using the GraphiQL UI in the browser, you may wish to use a browser extension like [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj) to make it easy to modify the `Authorization` header.

+If you want to change users, you need to login as another user and change the `Authorization` token again.

 ### Create A Post

 ```graphql